 - The US Environmental Protection Agency maintains a site for teachers and students that contains a lot of good basic information on radiation and radiation safety.

 - The International Atomic Energy Agency offers a series of FAQs and fact sheets about a number of radiation-related topics.

-•The ORAU Professional Training Program has a Museum Library which covers many topics in health physics from Accidents to civil defense historical manuals to consumer products, history, physics and x-rays.
+- The ORAU Professional Training Program has a Museum Library that covers many topics in health physics from accidents to civil defense historical manuals to consumer products, history, physics, and x rays.